StratifyLabs/StratifyBlog/content/device/2013-10-21-Understanding-Microcontroller-Pin-Input-Output-Modes.md

 - when `I` is 1, `O` is pulled to 0
 - when `I` is 0, `O` is "open" (get it?
 The drain is open as in open-drain pin)

 If you recall about 2 minutes ago, we don't want to leave pins floating so in most cases open-drain pins will have an external pullup resistor.
-If you are really tricky (of course, you are), you can configure the MCU's pull-up resistor and use the pin in open-drain output mode.
+If you are tricky (of course, you are), you can configure the MCU's pull-up resistor and use the pin in open-drain output mode.

-One of the cool things about open-drain pins is that you can have more than one open drain output connected to an MCU input.
+One of the cool things about open-drain pins is that you can have more than one open-drain output connected to an MCU input.
 If any of the open-drains are pulling the line to zero, the input will be zero.
 Since none are ever pushing, you won't have any digital infighting (which is worse than floating pins).
 This is why many sensors have open-drain outputs for signaling events.
-You can connect a bunch of them to one microcontroller interrupt then use the [I2C (or other bus)]({{< ref "2019-07-25-My-Favorite-Serial-Bus.md" >}}) to see which one is active.
+You can connect a bunch of them to one microcontroller interrupt then use the [I2C (or another bus)]({{< ref "2019-07-25-My-Favorite-Serial-Bus.md" >}}) to see which one is active.

 #### High Drive

 When a GPIO has high drive capability, it is just a push-pull pin that can source or sink more current than usual.
 A typical push-pull output is able to source/sink around +/-8ma where a high drive output may be up to +/-40ma.
 Again, that "Electrical Characteristics" section of the datasheet is your goto source for the details.

-Understanding the current capabilities of pins is important if you are trying to drive LEDs or do anything that is more than just sending data back and forth.
+Understanding the current capabilities of pins is important if you are trying to drive LEDs or do anything more than just sending data back and forth.
 If you want [a nice bright LED indicator]({{< ref "2013-10-24-Using-LEDs-in-Embedded-Designs.md" >}}), you will use about 20ma which is more than a run-of-the-mill GPIO pin can provide.

 ### The End